Home > Blog > Blog > Make More Money Writing With This Foolproof Strategy

 And I’d say, “I sure can…at my rush rate price.”

-I’ve had a couple of great rush projects in the past year.
-One is a white paper I just finished for a small employees’ union.
+One is a white paper I wrote for a small employees’ union.
 They needed it done before contract negotiations so they could use it as a bargaining tool…but they dithered a lot about what it should say and took a lot of time getting organized.
 Then, they changed their mind a couple times, having me write different versions so they could compare them.
 I was charging $500 a page, and one of the versions was longer than our original bid, so I got to add that onto my fee.

 The result?
 A $3,000 price tag instead of $2,500.

-One of my biggest rush-work assignments ever came last fall.
+Another is one of the biggest rush-work assignments I’ve had.
 I was approached by a major financial-services company.
-They’d decided their company Web site needed a very active blog they wanted to launch in just a couple of months.
+They’d decided their company website needed a very active blog they wanted to launch in just a couple of months.
 They wanted to create a stockpile of more than 150 short, reported blog entries, so they could put up several items daily.
 They’d spent too much time conceptualizing what they wanted, and now there was only six weeks left to launch!

-I just in the past month signed up a client who is essentially a perpetual rush job.
+I signed up a client who is essentially a perpetual rush job.
 It’s a weekly trade publication where they need people who can react to news on Monday and file it by first thing Thursday, every week.
 They pay $1 a word.

 By the same token, if it’s fast and cheap, it won’t be good, as I’d often point out to my script clients.
 To which those screenwriters would always reply, “Oh!
 But I need it to look really good.”
 And then they’d pay the upcharge.